 However, since Venezuela has an extensive system of protected areas, which embraces nearly 1/3 of its territory, many mangrove stands are within the limits of conservation units, which in some cases have the rank of national parks and natural monuments.
 Among them, it is worthwhile mentioning Parque Nacional Morrocoy, P. N. Mochima, P. N. Laguna de Tacarigua, and P. N. Archipiélago de Los Roques.

 Types and Severity of Threats

 There is a protracted story of use and abuse of Venezuelan mangroves that at least dates back to the pre-Columbian times when mangroves where extracted extensively by the indigenous dwellers in Los Roques Archipelago, 100 km north of the Venezuelan mainland.
 The exploitation levels were so intense that mangroves disappeared from some islands.
 During the XIX Century's second half, the Curaçoleans also exploited Los Roques mangroves, mostly R. mangle, to be used as charcoal for the steamship's furnaces, and tannins from the bark.
 Charcoal industries were installed in several of these desolate islands.
 Recent examples of exploitation worth mentioning follow.
-Including the extraction of mangrove trees for use as lumber in the copper mines of Aroa (State of Falcón) by the English company Bolivar Mining Association in 1930.
-As well as heavy mangrove extraction at the southern zone of the Lake Maracaibo (State of Zulia), for exportation to Germany and the USA prior to the Second World War.
-Also deforestation occurred during the 50’s, due to the expansion of coconut plantations and oil exploitation, which affected the Lake Maracaibo mangroves.
-Finally cutting of mangroves, for production of firewood and charcoal, in the Limón River.
+One example is the extraction of mangrove trees for use as lumber in the copper mines of Aroa (State of Falcón) by the English company Bolivar Mining Association in 1930, as well as heavy mangrove extraction at the southern zone of the Lake Maracaibo (State of Zulia), for exportation to Germany and the USA prior to the Second World War.
+Deforestation also occurred during the 50’s, due to the expansion of coconut plantations and oil exploitation, which affected the Lake Maracaibo mangroves.
+Mangroves are also cut for production of firewood and charcoal in the Limón River.

 Justification of Ecoregion Delineation